Preventing Satellite Debris

 My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original posts.
-This week in my From the Archives series: I'm not trying to alienate anyone, but...
+This week in my From the Archives series: it's either space junk...or me, trying to make a pizza.

 In 2013, director Alfonso Cuarón came out with Gravity, a movie about junk.
 Specifically, it's a movie about space junk.

 In the film, a missile strike on a satellite results in a runaway chain reaction of collisions between space junk and satellites.
 This brings down space stations, satellites, and spacecraft left and right, rendering Earth's orbit useless to manned travel.